GenesisFR/DS1TroubleshootingGuide/README.md

 There are currently two HD textures packs available.

-The first one (recommended) is a set of [upscaled textures](https://www.nexusmods.com/dungeonsiege1/mods/44) (based on the original) using ESRGAN by Antrad2020.
+The first one (recommended) is a set of [upscaled textures](https://www.moddb.com/games/dungeon-siege/addons/dungeon-siege-high-resolution-textures) (based on the original) using ESRGAN by Antrad2020.

 The second one is a set of [textures](https://www.mediafire.com/file/7awhevfmqochnpo/Dungeon_Siege+-+Legendary+textures.zip) from the Legendary Mod (a DS2 mod that ports DS1 content over the DS2 engine) ripped by Eksevis.

-Note: it seems to work fine on all custom campaigns and doesn't bloat saves (only tested in The Lands of Hyperborea and the Ultima remakes).
+Note: it seems to work fine on all custom campaigns and doesn't bloat saves.

 ## Import a character